vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/01_Early_Studies_19862000/13_somasharman_somavasha_and_somasiddhAnta.md

 yottaratantra 5.28–29\) speaks of only eight deities \( īśvarāṣṭa\) in the Māyātattva that

-form a maṇd

-. ala  of the size of a thumb, the first one of them being Mahādeva.
+form a maṇḍala  of the size of a thumb, the first one of them being Mahādeva.
 Mata ˙

 nga